WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 Umbrella loans have been temporarily suspended in some of our assets.

-We love a community gathering better than anyone but in these challenging times we will avoid large event activations in favor of small or static placemaking activities in compliance with government restrictions.
+We love a community gathering better than anyone but in these challenging times we will avoid large event activations in favour of small or static placemaking activities in compliance with government restrictions.

 Our onsite wellness classes continue to be temporarily placed on hold or have moved online until physical distancing measures are relaxed by the government.